The Sixties – science

 Chernick published a number of papers on the function of the salivary glands.
 The submaxillary saliva in CF was abnormal.
 Normally clear in non-CF people, the secretion in those with CF was turbid and the levels of calcium, protein and glycoproteins were increased.
 After injection of guanethidine the turbidity cleared and, with the exception of calcium, the increased levels of the other constituents were reversed.

 1962 Holzel A, Schwarz V, Torkington P, Greville Williams GE.
 Mucoviscidosis and the autonomic nervous system.
 Lancet 1962; 1:822-823.
 [PubMed]

-Dr Aaron Holzel (figure 5) was a paediatrician working in the University of Manchester, England.
+Dr Aaron Holzel (fig. 4) was a paediatrician working in the University of Manchester, England.
 He published on a wide variety of paediatric subjects including CF and started the first CF clinic in Manchester.
 He was also involved in early meetings concerning cystic fibrosis.

 Subsequent publications by other authors also described possible abnormalities of the autonomic nervous system (Davis PB et al. Pediatr Res 1978; 12:703-707; Davis PB, Kaliner M. J Chron Dis 1983; 36:269-278; Mirakhur A, Walshaw MJ.
 J R Soc Med 2003; 96 (Suppl.43):11-17.).
 However, no significant abnormalities were discovered in this area which led to further understanding of the basic defect or to any form of treatment.

 1963 Denton R. The rheology of human mucus.
 Ann N Y Acad Sci 1963; 106:746-754.[PubMed]